Tobbyte/valid_tobbyte_module/readme.md

 - **Evaluation Order**: `valid_inputs` is evaluated strictly sequentially.
 Placing a broad wildcard like `str` first will consume all inputs before other constraints can be checked.
 - **Don't get freaky**: Strings like `"10e3"` evaluate as `10000.0` when cast to `float` and count as 4 characters when non-digit characters are stripped.

+## Acknowledgement
+- Made with ❤️ and without ai or code completion (except this readme)

 ## License